 Flight Risk Analytics provides a gauge of relative risk for your employees based on your Engagement Survey data.

 Flight Risk Analytics is in BETA.
-Reach out to your Customer Success Manager to see if your organization is eligible to use Flight Risk Analytics.
+Reach out to your Customer Success Manager to enable Flight Risk Analytics for your organization.

 We’ve designed Flight Risk Analytics to help you answer three critical questions for your organization: